AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit7.md.txt

 Submit your finished code as a .java file.
 Provide appropriate comments within your program.
 Use Java Time API to display Local Date Time.
 Submit one document for your test case(s) showing that program works as intended (pdf).

-**Notes on the data:**
+**Notes on the `Games` data:**

-- Sales: Figures are in millions and represent the last best available reports (as of early 2024).
+- **Sales**: Figures are in millions and represent the last best available reports (as of early 2024).
 Some figures (like Minecraft) include all platforms combined.
-- Language: Marked as "Multi" for games with wide international localization.
+- **Language**: Marked as "Multi" for games with wide international localization.
-- Metacritic: Scores are generally taken from the primary platform release; "N/A" is used for retro games released before Metacritic existed or where aggregate data is scarce.
+- **Metacritic**: Scores are generally taken from the primary platform release; "N/A" is used for retro games released before Metacritic existed or where aggregate data is scarce.

 ---
 ---

 #### Project: Movie Ratings Database (Option 2)